bctiemann/pri/README.md

 views and apps can be protected as needed via authentication classes or middleware, so the conceptual division between "www" and "secure" seems moot, unless there's something I'm overlooking.

+### Authentication and Permissions

+There are a variety of ways to protect views in Django with appropriate authentication/authorization controls, depending on need.
+Per the documentation, a view can be restricted to an authenticated user via a decorator or mixin, and permissions enforced via the built-in permissions system: https://docs.djangoproject.com/en/3.1/topics/auth/default/

+However, because adding boilerplate controls to a lot of views becomes cumbersome and repetitive, I have set up auth and permissions via a middleware; see `pri.middleware`.
+These are classes through which all requests are passed and which can be leveraged to affect the request depending on aspects of the user or resources being accessed; so the way I have set it up, all views within the `backoffice` app require the user to be a) authenticated and b) an admin, or else it raises a `PermissionDenied` error.
+This structure may or may not need to be extended as the project grows; what is present now should serve as a baseline on which to build.

+Note that all login pages go through the django-two-factor auth flow; if 2-factor is enabled for a user, it will challenge with one of several different auth methods (such as an TOTP code via an authenticator app).
+Two-factor is opt-in and will not be required unless enabled (which it should be on all admin accounts).

 ## Django documentation

 https://docs.djangoproject.com/en/3.1/